-A/B testing can be described as a simple controlled experiment.
-During the A/B test, two versions A and B of a single variable are compared to each other.
-The A and B variants are completely identical, apart from one variation that might affect users’ behavior.
+A/B testing is a simple controlled experiment in which two versions (A and B) of a single variable are compared to each other.
+These two variants are completely identical except for one variation that might affect users’ behavior.
 A/B test is one the simplest forms of controlled experiment and is useful for understanding user engagement and reaction towards various features, or products.

 Access control is a security application that places limits on who can enter a particular area.
 Businesses such as banks, healthcare facilities, coporate offices can use access control to maintain security and minimize the risk of unauthorised persons gaining access to a restricted zone.

 Age estimation is how a person’s age is determined based on biometric features.

 Age recognition is the process by which someone’s age is estimated.
 This typically occurs through analysis of different facial features via an algorithm that has been trained using a large database of human faces.

 Age verification happens in both online and offline environments in situations where age requirements are in place.
 An easy example of age verification is the process that occurs during checkout at a supermarket.
 When an individual is buying alcohol, tobacco or other products which are sold under age-related restrictions, they must prove they are over a certain age in order to make the purchase.